inuritdino/tip/_posts/2020-08-08-video-lecture.md

 ---
 layout: post
-title: "Remote learning options"
+title: "Meeting students' needs"
 author: "Ilya Potapov"
 categories: journal
 tags: [documentation,sample]
 image: rep.png
 ---

 According to my teaching philosophy I try to meet students' needs in the learning process.
-Thus, for example, I compiled all my lectures into a series of video clips to facilitate
-learning: some students are more comfortable in a class, yet others are better in learning from their comfort zones.
+Thus, for example, in 2014 I recorded all lectures for the course "Dynamical Systems and Chaos" and gave the students options to learn: some students are more comfortable in a class, others are better in learning from their comfort zones.
 This way, I believe students can learn more effectively accommodating the learning process to their needs and achieve the learning outcomes better.

-In 2014 I recorded all lectures for the course Dynamical Systems and Chaos and gave the students the options to learn.

 Sample video:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2FZ51_3xIl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>